sighupio/fury-kubernetes-on-premises/docs/COMPATIBILITY_MATRIX.md

 - `v1.23.12-rev.1` fixes an issue with yum-versionlock on RHEL systems, Ansible Roles can be used with `1.21.14`, `1.22.13` and `1.23.12` Kubernetes versions.
+- `v1.25.6-rev.1` adds the possibility to install older Kubernetes versions.